Your small marketing team is probably struggling to keep up.

 It’s generally less costly to partner with an agency that has specialized skills in all the areas you need than it would be for your company to hire people to fill all of these roles.

 Enterprise organizations have significant marketing challenges and demands, which makes the skill set of your team even more important.

 At this point, specialization is critical and it leads to efficiency; however, keep in mind that silos are bound to happen.

-With experts at the helm, you can be confident that your inbound marketing engine will run smoothly and generate the leads you need.
+With experts at the helm, you can be confident that your digital marketing engine will run smoothly and generate the leads you need.
 Some of the roles you’ll need at this stage include: